triangulodev/rustfit/README.md

 [MS] As an owner, manage my account.

-- Create an account with login credentials.
+- Create an account with login credentials, so I can have access to my account.
+  - Frequency: Once
+  - Value: Critical
-- Set account access to user
-- Set user as admin role.
+  - Technical details: Set account access to user.
+Set user as admin role.

 ---